Abdelhameed1998/Bank-system-site/README.md

 ##project description

-it's a software application about bank system
+it's a software  website application about bank system